-Logarithmic Scale: A measurement in which the ratio of successive intervals is not equal to 1 (which is typical for linear scales) but is some common factor larger than the previous interval (a typical ratio is 10, so that the scale would be read: 1, 10, 100, 1000, 10000, etc).
+Logarithmic Scale: A measurement in which the ratio of successive intervals is not equal to 1 (which is typical for linear scales) but is some common factor larger than the previous interval (a typical ratio is 10, so that the marks on the scale read: 1, 10, 100, 1000, 10000, etc.).
 Logarithmic scales are useful for graphing values that have a very large range.

-Longitudinal: A facility located parallel to and within a roadway or railway right-of-way.
+Longitudinal: A facility located parallel to and within a highway or railway right-of-way.